Trusthouse Forte (Fortes)

 The opening of Burtonwood in 1974 was regarded as a rare but significant business error from Forte.
 Soon afterwards they cancelled plans to build Chigwell, and they had told government representatives that they wouldn't be taking on any more contracts unless the rent arrangements were reconsidered.

-In 1976, they changed the name used by their services to Motor Chef.
-Some of the branding was very similar to Forte's Little Chef, as if the motorway sites were the bigger brother of the restaurants.
-Motor Chef banned football coaches, as hooligans were becoming a problem in service areas.
+Forte changed the name used by their service areas to Motor Chef in 1976.
+Some of the branding was very similar to Trust House's Little Chef, as if the motorway sites were the bigger brother of the restaurants.
+Motor Chef banned football coaches, as hooligans were becoming a problem in service areas; all sites required coaches to book in advance.

 The Prior Report of 1978 would have made their motorway businesses more profitable, but Trusthouse Forte continued to hold back on new motorway service areas.
 In fact, they never built another service area under direct contract to the English authorities, although they did soon start developing service areas through other methods, such as Sarn Park in Wales or South Mimms on behalf of BP.
 These new ways of working meant they continued to hold the title as the UK's market leader for some time.

-The Motor Chef name was largely removed in 1979, as a new corporate style guide wanted to call the whole business Trusthouse Forte, though on the motorways this was normally shortened to THF.
+The Motor Chef name began to be removed in 1979, as a new corporate style guide wanted to call the whole business Trusthouse Forte, though on the motorways this was normally shortened to THF.
+Staff would all wear THF uniforms.

 In the early 1980s Trusthouse Forte introduced shops selling sandwiches and a few groceries, branded Piknics.
 Its logo was an umbrella.
 They replaced unbranded cafeterias with The Granary, Little Chef, Julie's and The Carvery.
 At this point their services had a green colour scheme, with slogans such as "a choice of good eating" and "the finest food on the motorway".